Graduate Certificate in Pain Management

 The number of individuals suffering chronic pain is projected to increase dramatically over the coming decades.
 This makes it imperative that professionals be educated in effective, evidence-based assessment and treatment of pain conditions.

-The aim of this fully distance-based program is to provide advanced education in collaborative pain management for healthcare professionals.
-This Certificate provides an opportunity for practicing clinicians to learn with-from-and about each other to address the multi-dimensional nature of both acute and chronic pain with an emphasis on complex/chronic pain.
+This fully distance-based program aims to provide advanced education in collaborative pain management for healthcare professionals.
+This Certificate provides an opportunity for practicing clinicians to learn about each other to address the multi-dimensional nature of acute and chronic pain, emphasizing complex/chronic pain.

-Course contributors include leaders in pain research, management, and education from across Canada and beyond.
+Course contributors include leaders in research, management, and education from across Canada and beyond.

 Join our email list to receive new course and deadline updates! 📧